Approximation of semistable bundles on smooth algebraic varieties: Introduction

 in the rational Chow group $A^1(X)\otimes \QQ$. \end{theorem}

-This theorem generalizes (and strengthens) the results of Parameswaran and Subramanian \cite{PS} from curves to higher dimensional varieties.
+This theorem generalizes (and strengthens) the results of Parameswaran and Subramanian \cite{PS} from curves to higher-dimensional varieties.

-In fact, we prove a more precise version of this theorem taking into account the behaviour of the S-fundamental group scheme (see Corollary \ref{cor-flag}), that contains information about all numerically flat vector bundles on a given variety.
-On the way, we prove also some results related to the homotopy exact sequence for the S-fundamental group scheme (see Section 2).
+In fact, we prove a more precise version of this theorem, taking into account the behaviour of the S-fundamental group scheme (see Corollary \ref{cor-flag}), which contains information about all numerically flat vector bundles on a given variety.
+Along the way, we also prove some results related to the homotopy exact sequence for the S-fundamental group scheme (see Section 2).

-The main new idea in the proof of the above theorem is a different choice of a general complete intersection in the flag or Grassmann scheme, and the use of some push-forward formulas for flag bundles of Darondeau and Pragacz (see \cite{DP}).
+The main new idea in the proof of the above theorem is a different choice of a general complete intersection in the flag or Grassmann scheme, along with the use of some push-forward formulas for flag bundles of Darondeau and Pragacz (see \cite{DP}).

 The structure of the paper is as follows.
 Section 1 contains some preliminaries.
 In Section 2 we prove several new results on the S-fundamental group scheme.
 Section 3 contains an easy version of Theorem \ref{main-theorem} that deals with subbundles of a given rank (this is a direct generalization of \cite[Theorem 4.1]{PS} to higher dimensions).
 Section 4 contains the proof of Theorem \ref{main-theorem}.
 In Section 5 we prove a strong restriction theorem for bundles that can be approximated as in the statement of Theorem \ref{main-theorem}.
 This generalizes \cite[Theorem 3.4]{KP} that deals with the rank $2$ case in positive characteristic.